Class of 2014 bids farewell to the UA

 “It’s finally over,” said Chloe Tarvin, a studio art graduate. “[There was] a lot of hard work and effort to reach this point.
 Nobody else in my family has ever been to a university so it’s a pretty big day for me.
 I’m ready to celebrate with the entire school.”

-36,000 people attended The University of Arizona's 150th commencement at Arizona Stadium to congratulate the graduates Saturday evening.
-The ceremony ended with WIlbur on a riser, fire, smoke and fireworks.
+36,000 people attended The University of Arizona's 150th commencement at Arizona Stadium to congratulate the graduates in 2014.
+The ceremony ended with fire, smoke and fireworks, and Wilbur on a riser.

 Before the night’s activities, the graduates waited eagerly behind the western stands of the stadium.
 Taking photos with one another and laughing in excitement, they waited for event staff to give them the OK to line up and make their entrance.